-- Connected over 10,000 patients and loved ones through our online portal
+- Over 10,000 patients and loved ones that have been connected through our online portal

-- Patients are engaged on the Scientific Advisory Board, Leadership Team and research meetings, as well as through a Patient Summit, online discussion board, physician referrals, and educational materials.
+- Patients are engaged on the Scientific Advisory Board, Leadership Team and research meetings, and supported through a Patient Summit, online discussion board, physician referrals, and educational materials.

 Crowdsource and Study Prioritization

 The traditional way that rare disease research is performed is random, and it can be redundant and slow.
-Typically, research organizations raise funds, invite researchers to submit applications to use the funds how the researchers see fit, and then select the best application.
+Typically, research organizations raise funds, invite researchers to submit applications to use the funds how the researchers see fit, and the research organizations select the best applications to fund.
 One must hope that the right researcher with the right skill set submits an application with the right idea to perform the right project at the right time.
 The potential possibilities for what studies will be performed are limited to ideas generated by individuals who can actually perform the studies.

-With the right studies identified and prioritized (Step 2) on the CDCN's "International Research Agenda" (IRA, shown below), the CDCN actively recruits and engages the leading expert for a particular kind of study to conduct the high-priority project.
+With the right studies identified and prioritized (Step 2) on the CDCN's "International Research Agenda" (IRA, studies listed below), the CDCN actively recruits and engages the leading expert for a particular kind of study to conduct the high-priority project that the CDCN needs performed.
 If you are a physician/researcher interested in getting involved, please join the network here.

 With the right study identified and prioritized (Step 2) and the top researcher in the world recruited (Step 3), the CDCN performs targeted fundraising to enable the specific studies.
 The CDCN maximizes every dollar contributed by maintaining very low operating costs, promoting collaboration among researchers rather than duplication, and strategically funding high-impact research initiatives.

 - Events and campaigns (Quest for a Cure Gala!)